Cumulocity-IoT/cumulocity-devicemanagement-agent/README.md

 ```
 in your console when you used [Building Docker Image](#building-docker-image) to build and install the agent.

 The config can be mounted the container.
 Otherwise the default config will be used.
+See [Docker Quick Start Configuration](#docker-quick-start-configuration)

 ## Mass deployment